rmagasi/rmagasi.github.io/_tabs/about.md

   </div>
 </div>

 Hi, I'm **Robert Magasi** - a Senior VDI & EUC Consultant and Technical Lead based in Wetzikon, Switzerland, with 15 years of hands-on experience designing and implementing enterprise virtual desktop environments.
-Currently at **Swisscom**, working across greenfield deployments, cloud migrations, and complex infrastructure optimisations.
+Currently at **Aveniq**, working across greenfield deployments, cloud migrations, and complex infrastructure optimisations.

 ## What I do